which followed the death of Pope Clement XIV

 justified from a religious viewpoint.

-Pope Pius VII was even prepared to sacrifice some churches and monasteries to bring to light the ruins of Trajan's Market; a major intervention safeguarded the outer structure of Colosseo; excavations were conducted in the Roman Forum which was no longer used as a cattle market; the tombs along Via Appia Antica were restored and their inscriptions were reconstructed; Arco di Tito was freed from the adjoining medieval walls and later on brought back to its original appearance.
-Some of these restorations took many years and were completed during the second French occupation of Rome or even after the pope returned to power.
+Some churches and monasteries were pulled down to bring to light the ruins of Basilica Ulpia; a major intervention safeguarded the outer structure of Colosseo; excavations were conducted in the Roman Forum which was no longer used as a cattle market; the tombs along Via Appia Antica were restored and their inscriptions were reconstructed; Arco di Tito was freed from the adjoining medieval walls and later on brought back to its original appearance.
+Some of these restorations took many years and were completed during the second French occupation of Rome or even after the Pope returned to power.

-The artist who stood like a new Michelangelo during this very difficult period was Antonio Canova, whose services were requested by all European sovereigns: he designed funerary monuments for the Austrian rulers as well as for the British King, he worked for Napoleon and for Pope Pius VII (who bought a statue of Perseus to replace Apollo del Belvedere, which was sent to Paris).
+The artist who stood like a new Michelangelo during this very difficult period was Antonio Canova, whose services were requested by all European sovereigns: he designed funerary monuments for the Austrian rulers as well as for those of Britain, he worked for Napoleon and for Pope Pius VII (who bought a statue of Perseus to replace Apollo del Belvedere which had been sent to Paris).

 In 1809 Napoleon defeated again the Austrians at Wagram (Fifth Coalition) and imposed harsh conditions on the loser which